jerydam/HealFi/Smartcontract/readme.md

 **Purpose**: Provides microloans for healthcare, with eligibility based on savings history and credit scores.

 - **Key Features**:
-  - Loans can be requested in cUSD, cEUR, or cREAL, with a 1% fee (configurable).
+  - Loans can be requested in USDT, cEUR, or cREAL, with a 1% fee (configurable).
   - Emergency loans bypass savings streak requirements.
   - Integrates with Savings for funding and Partners for direct healthcare payments.
   - Maintains credit scores (starting at 500) based on repayment behavior.